chrisseaton/chrisseaton.github.io/index.md

 Manchester under the supervision of Doctor Mikel Luján, where I researched programming languages and irregular parallelism.
 Before that, I completed an MEng at the <a href="http://www.bristol.ac.uk/">University of Bristol</a> on languages with mutable syntax and semantics.</p>

+<p>Between my undergraduate degree and starting my PhD I commissioned into the <a href="https://en.wikipedia.org/wiki/British_Army">British Army</a>, serving in training and operations in the UK and around the world.
+In my spare time I'm now a captain in the <a href="https://en.wikipedia.org/wiki/Cheshire_Yeomanry">Cheshire Yeomanry</a> squadron of the <a href="https://en.wikipedia.org/wiki/Queen%27s_Own_Yeomanry">Queen's Own Yeomanry</a>, Cheshire's historic reserve <a href="https://en.wikipedia.org/wiki/Light_cavalry">light cavalry</a> squadron.</p>

-<p>In my spare time I used to develop an <a href="http://www.merseyburns.com/">award
+<p>I used to develop an <a href="http://www.merseyburns.com/">award
 winning medical app</a> that is the first app regulated as a medical device in the UK, and ran a consultancy to help clients such as the NHS to develop revolutionary medical software.</p>

-<p>Between my undergraduate degree and starting my PhD I commissioned as an
-officer in the British Army, first in the regulars and then in the reserves with a period as Second in Command of Manchester and Salford Universities Officer Training Corps.
-I've led both on operations and in training units in the UK and around the world.</p>

 </section>